ricsanfre/pi-cluster/docs/_docs/index.md

 - Use latest versions of each opensource project to be able to test the latest Kubernetes capabilities.
 - Automate deployment of cluster using IaC (infrastructure as a code) and GitOps methodologies with tools like:
   - [cloud-init](https://cloudinit.readthedocs.io/en/latest/) to automate the initial OS installation of the cluster nodes.
-  - [Ansible](https://docs.ansible.com/) for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (ArgoCD bootstrap).
+  - [Ansible](https://docs.ansible.com/) for automating the configuration of the cluster nodes, installation of kubernetes and external services, and triggering cluster bootstrap (FluxCD bootstrap).
-  - [Argo CD](https://argo-cd.readthedocs.io/en/stable/) to automatically provision Kubernetes applications from git repository.
+  - [Flux CD](https://fluxcd.io/) to automatically provision Kubernetes applications from git repository.

 ## Technology Stack